 Jupiter is the fifth planet of the Solar system.
 It is the largest planet and the most massive.
 Jupiter has been identified as a planet by Babylonians astronomers around 7th-8th century BCE.
 It is named after the Roman God of thunder Jupiter, the father of all gods and humans.
-Unlike Earth, which is made of rock, Jupiter is a gaseous giant.
-So, apart from beautiful images, Jupiter offers plenty of fun-facts.
+Unlike Earth, which is made of rock, Jupiter is a gas giant.
+So, apart from beautiful images, there are a lot of interesting facts about Jupiter.
 Let’s see these below.

-Jupiter orbits the Sun at a mean distance of 778.57 million km (5.2 times the distance between the Earth and the Sun).
+The mean Sun Jupiter distance is 778.57 million km (5.2 times the distance between the Earth and the Sun).
 One year in Jupiter lasts ~11.9 years, but one day is 9 hours, 55 minutes, and 30 seconds.

-Jupiter is more massive than all the planets of the Solar system combined.
-Its mass is ~1.9×1027 kg (317.8 of Earth’s mass or around one-thousandth of the Sun’s mass).
-The planet has a radius of 69,911 km and a mean density of 1.326 g/cm3.
+The “God of thunder” is more massive than all the planets of the Solar system combined.
+Jupiter’s mass is ~1.9×1027 kg (Jupiter’s mass compared to Earth is 318 times greater).
+The planet has a radius of 69,911 km (11 times grater compared to Earth) and a mean density of 1.326 g/cm3.
 This corresponds to a surface gravity of 2.528 g.

-Jupiter doesn’t have a solid surface, thus the mean temperature of the planet is strongly related to the depth from its surface.
+Since the planet doesn’t have a solid surface, if you wonder what is the temperature range on Jupiter, this is strongly related to the depth from its surface.
 For example, at a pressure of 0.1 bar, the mean temperature of Jupiter is -161° C (-257.8°F), while at a pressure of 1 bar, it is -108°C (-162.4°F).

 Our planet has just one natural satellite, the Moon.
 Jupiter has 79 satellites, and four of them have attracted our interest.
 These are known as the Galilean satellites (Io, Europa, Ganymede, and Callisto).
 The quartet was discovered in 1610, and it was the first time that we had observational evidence of an object orbiting around another, other than Earth, as the geocentric model was considering.

 Jupiter is a gaseous planet, so the rocky planet structure (crust, mantle, and core) is not applicable, since gaseous planets do not have a surface.
 Thus, when you observe Jupiter, what someone can see, is the top of its clouds.
-The composition of Jupiter’s atmosphere is 89% hydrogen, 10% helium, 0.3% methane, 0.026% ammonia, and smaller traces of water.
+The atmosphere of Jupiter consists of 89% hydrogen, 10% helium, 0.3% methane, 0.026% ammonia, and smaller traces of water.
 The most obvious characteristic of Jupiter’s atmosphere is its division in numerous parallel banded stripes.
 The dark ones are called belts, while the lighter ones are zones.
 These structures circulate the planet in opposite directions.

 The belts and zones of Jupiter form due to convection in Jupiter’s atmosphere.
 Clouds in the upper layers of the atmosphere form dense ammonia ice clouds, which is responsible for the lighter color of the zones.
 The belt clouds are thinner and they are located at lower altitudes.
 The nature of the belts is not clearly known, but it could be due to molecules of sulfur, carbon, and phosphorus.